developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 ## Nodes

 ### Buttonbargroup
-This is the head or parent node of the `button.xml` file; all tags should be contained with this node as shown in the example below.
+Head or "parent" node of the `button.xml` file; all tags must be contained with this node as shown in the example below.

 #### Example